bhaveshneekhra/model_agreement/README.md

 # model_agreement

-This repositry contains the code for the paper titled "A Novel Technique for Robust Classification of Near-OOD Data".
+This repositry contains the code for the paper titled "LABEL: Leveraging Agreement-Based Ensembles for Labeling".

 (1) Data Files: